-Cervical cancer incidence and mortality have substantially decreased since the introduction of screening programs over half a century ago.
-The age-adjusted incidence from 2009 to 2013 cumulatively was 7.5 cases per 100,000 women per year; the age-adjusted mortality rate over the same period was 2.3 deaths per 100,000 women per year.
-There were an estimated 12,990 new cases of cervical cancer and 4,120 deaths in 2016.
-In SEER data, the median age at diagnosis was 49 years and the highest incidence rates were among women between aged 35 and 54 years (48.0%) (Table 2) and among black (8.9 cases per 100,000 persons) and Hispanic (9.4 cases per 100,000 persons) women (Table 3).
-The highest mortality rates were among women aged 45 to

-64 years (47.6%) (Table 2) and black (3.9 deaths per 100,000 women) and American Indian/Alaskan Native (3.2 deaths per 100,000 women) women (Table 3).
-A recent analysis of National Center for Health Statistics data (2000-2012) that adjusted for differences in the hysterectomy rate by race and ethnicity found much higher mortality disparities than previously recognized.
-For black women, the corrected mortality rate rose to 10.1 per 100,000 women (uncorrected rate 5.7 per 100,000 women).
-In contrast, the adjusted rate for white women was 4.7 per 100,000 women.
-The study demonstrated that without the correction for hysterectomy, the disparity in mortality between races was underestimated by 44 percent.
-Correction for hysterectomy also indicated increasing cervical cancer mortality rates with age, particularly for black women, with corrected mortality rates above 30 per 100,000 women for black women 80 years and older.
-The study deaths are above 30 per 100,000 women for black women 80 years and older.
+Cervical cancer incidence and mortality have substantially decreased since the introduction of screening programs more than half a century ago.32 The cumulative age-adjusted incidence from 2009 to 2013 was 7.5 cases per 100,000 women per year; the age-adjusted mortality rate over the same period was 2.3 deaths per 100,000 women per year.32 There were an estimated 12,990 new cases of cervical cancer and 4,120 deaths in 2016.33 In Surveillance, Epidemiology, and End Results (SEER) Program data, the median age at diagnosis was 49 years,32 and 48 percent were among women ages 35 to 54 years (Table 2).
+Black (8.9 cases per 100,000 persons) and Hispanic (9.4 cases per 100,000 persons) women had higher incidence rates (Table 3).32 Cervical cancer mortality was greatest among women ages 45 to 64 years (47.6%) (Table 2).
+Mortality for black (3.9 deaths per 100,000 persons) and American Indian/Alaskan Native (3.2 deaths per 100,000 persons) women was greater than for white (2.1 deaths per 100,000) women (Table 3).32 A recent analysis of National Center for Health Statistics data (2000-2012) that adjusted for differences in the hysterectomy rate by race/ethnicity found much higher mortality disparities than previously recognized.34 For black women, the corrected mortality rate rose to 10.1 deaths per 100,000 women (uncorrected rate, 5.7 deaths per 100,000 women).
+In contrast, the adjusted rate for white women was 4.7 deaths per 100,000 women.
+The study demonstrated that without the correction for hysterectomy also indicated increasing cervical cancer mortality rates with age, particularly for black women, with corrected mortality rates greater than 30 deaths per 100,000 women for black women age 80 years and older.34

-Rates of incident cervical cancer in SEER 13 data have decreased from 7.9 to 6.8 per 100,000 between 2004 and 2014, while overall cervical cancer, mortality has declined only slightly in the same time frame, from 2.4 to 2.3 per 100,000 women.
-The steady fatality rate primarily results from a large proportion of incident cases and deaths occurring with late presentation among unscreened women (i.e., those who have not been screened in the past 5 years), as well as those screened but being lost to followup, highlighting the continued importance of improving access to cervical cancer screening and followup.31, 38-41 A recent age-adjusted analysis of national cancer mortality by county identified particularly high rates of cervical cancer mortality in the southern United States along the Mississippi River, in southern Alabama, and a few counties in South Carolina, Georgia, and in South Dakota.
-Cervical cancer incidence rises with age, and is believed to arise from persistent hrHPV infections from exposures earlier in life.
-Persistent early infection, later in life incident infections, and reactivation of earlier infections could contribute to cervical cancer, but interactions between hrHPV exposure timing, infections with multiple types, and aging are not fully understood.
+Rates of incident cervical cancer in SEER 2013 data have decreased from 7.9 to 6.8 cases per 100,000 persons between 2004 and 2014, while overall cervical cancer mortality has declined only slightly in the same time frame, from 2.4 to 2.3 deaths per 100,000 women.32 The steady fatality rate primarily results from a large proportion of incident cases and deaths occurring with late presentation among unscreened women (i.e., those who have not been screened in the past 5 years), as well as those screened but lost to followup, highlighting the continued importance of improving access to cervical cancer screening and followup.^{27, 35-38} A recent age-adjusted analysis of national cancer mortality by county identified particularly high rates of cervical cancer mortality in the southern United States along the Mississippi River, in southern Alabama, and a few counties in South Carolina, Georgia, and South Dakota.39

 HPV is the most common sexually transmitted infection in the United States.
-The estimated prevalence of hrHPV among women in the United States aged 18 to 59 years of age was 20.4 percent based on data from the 2013 to 2014 National Health and Nutrition Examination Survey (NHANES).
-The prevalence has been shown to vary by age, race/ethnicity, and sexual history (Table 4).
-HPV infections were most common among young women aged 18 to 24 years (56.1%), black women (63.2%), those with income-to-poverty ratios of less than 130 percent (55.3%), and those with a greater number of lifetime sexual partners ( $\geq$ 11 partners, 60.7%).
-Many infections regress within a few years; however, those that persist may lead to cervical cancer.
-The sexual partners of the persist may lead to cervical cancer.
+The estimated prevalence of hrHPV among women in the United States ages 18 to 59 years was 20.4 percent based on data from the 2013 to 2014 National Health and Nutrition Examination Survey (NHANES).40 The prevalence has been shown to vary by age, race/ethnicity, and sexual history (Table 4).^{40, 41} HPV infections were most common among young women ages 18 to 24 years (56.1%), black women (63.2%), women with an income-to-poverty ratio of less than 130 percent (55.3%), and women with a greater number of lifetime sexual partners (\geq 11 partners, 60.7%).
+Many infections regress within a few years; however, those that persist may lead to cervical cancer.27